The Portugal passport in 2025 ranks among the world’s strongest, offering visa-free or visa-on-arrival access to 174 countries.

 There are four main pathways to obtaining a Portuguese passport, depending on whether you qualify through residency, descent, marriage, or investment.

-- Descent – Apply if you have Portuguese parents, grandparents, or recognized Sephardic Jewish ancestry.
+• Descent – Apply for Portugal citizenship by descent (Portugal citizenship through parents) if you have Portuguese parents, grandparents, or recognized Sephardic Jewish ancestry.

 Portugal Passport by Investment